LA luxury mall latest to be hit by smash-and-grab thieves | Times Leader

 Retailers lose about $65 billion each year to organized theft, the bulk stolen by professional thieves, Dugan said.

-Associated Press writer Anne D’Innocenzio in New York contributed to this report.
+Associated Press writers Stefanie Dazio and Christopher Weber in Los Angeles and Anne D’Innocenzio in New York contributed to this report.